 Appropriate Vaccine Usage

-This metric measures the percent of long-term care patients who received the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient safety.
+This metric measures the percent of long-term stay patients who were given the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these vaccines critical to patient well-being.

 Residents Maintain Autonomy